gvec-group/gvec/docs/user/stages.md

 A `pygvec` run with stages will produce as an output a directory `{ProjectName}_gvec_stages` with subdirectories containing the numbered individual GVEC runs of each stage, as well as the `parameter_{ProjectName}_final.ini` and `{ProjectName}_State_final.dat` files, which are the ini and last state file of the last restart in the last stage.
 These latter files can then be used for further analysis or restarts.
 Note that `{ProjectName}` is the project name set in the parameter file.

 When running GVEC with stages one abort criterion is again the number of iterations.
-The limit on the total iterations over all stages and restarts is set trough the parameter `totaliter`.
-Note that `totaliter` is different from the usual `maxIter`.
+The limit on the total iterations over all stages and restarts is set trough the parameter `totalIter`.
+Note that `totalIter` is different from the usual `maxIter`.
 When using `stages`, `maxIter` limits the maximum number of iterations per restart.
-Therefore, `maxIter` can be changed during each stage, however, `totaliter` will be kept fixed to its initial value.
+Therefore, `maxIter` can be changed during each stage, however, `totalIter` will be kept fixed to its initial value.

 ### Increasing resolution